maxpearl/simpleAWS/README.md

 aws_access_key_id = <key>
 aws_secret_access_key = <key>

-(If you only have one profile, you can name it 'Default' - that is the code's default profile.)
+(If you only have one profile, you can name it 'default' - that is the code's default profile.)